kunterbunt2/project-hub/README.md

 # Issues

+- some tests fail with java.awt.HeadlessException.
+- some ai filter test fail all the time, as the tests are vague.
-1. users are retired by their name instead of their email address.
+- users are retired by their name instead of their email address.
-2. user email addresses must be unique.
+- user email addresses must be unique.
-1. LocationDialog not showing errors in dialog.
+- LocationDialog not showing errors in dialog.
-2. AvailabilityTest.userSecurity() generates several exceptions on server side that the test does not catch.
+- AvailabilityTest.userSecurity() generates several exceptions on server side that the test does not catch.
-3. gantt calendar too light.
+- gantt calendar too light.
-4. gantt calendar should be using sprint calendar.
+- gantt calendar should be using sprint calendar.

 # License